 - Low costs: if you have a device with an internet connection or a VR viewer, you just need to pay the concert ticket at a much lower cost than a live concert;

 - Simplicity and great emotional involvement: accessing an online concert is quick and easy.
-In fact, in a few minutes, it is possible to enter the prepared virtual space and watch the performance or participate on the stage next to the musician or behind the scenes for a 360 ° immersive experience.
+It is possible to enter the prepared virtual space in a few minutes and watch the performance or participate on the stage next to the musician or behind the scenes for a 360 ° immersive experience.

 Virtual concerts are having their moment.

-The COVID-19 pandemic has prompted the music industry to seriously experiment with virtual concerts.
+The COVID-19 pandemic has prompted the music industry to experiment with virtual concerts.

-The artists, unable to perform, go on virtual tours, shoot videos and think of new and more interactive performances.
+The artists cannot perform, go on virtual tours, shoot videos and think of new and more interactive performances.